 The Eglintown Crosstown West Extension (ECWE) Light Rail Transit (LRT) will extend from the Mount Dennis station in Toronto to the Renforth Station in Mississauga.
-Mississauga is a net importer of jobs and this key connection to the Mississauga for Toronto residents working in Mississauga.
-This the Regional Passenger and Transit Centre (RPTC)
+Mississauga is a net importer of jobs and this key connection to the Mississauga Transitway will provide higher order transit options for Toronto residents working in Mississauga.
+This segment is currently under construction.
+The Eglinton West LRT is also proposed to extend to the Regional Passenger and Transit Centre (RPTC) at Pearson Airport.